sjfleming/DataAcquisition/README.md

 ## What

 DataAcquisition is an open-source graphical user interface for viewing and recording data from a National Instruments DAQ in real time.
-Specifically developed for patch-clamp electrophysiology recordings, DataAcquisition together with the NI DAQ USB-6003 provide an alternative to [Axon's pCLAMP software](https://www.moleculardevices.com/systems/axon-conventional-patch-clamp/pclamp-11-software-suite) together with the [DigiData](https://www.moleculardevices.com/systems/conventional-patch-clamp/digidata-1550-digitizer) analog-to-digital converter.
+The program runs in MATLAB.
+Specifically developed for patch-clamp electrophysiology recordings, DataAcquisition together with the [NI DAQ USB-6003](http://www.ni.com/en-us/support/model.usb-6003.html) provides an alternative to [Axon's pCLAMP software](https://www.moleculardevices.com/systems/axon-conventional-patch-clamp/pclamp-11-software-suite) together with the [DigiData](https://www.moleculardevices.com/systems/conventional-patch-clamp/digidata-1550-digitizer) analog-to-digital converter.

 ![](http://s7d5.scene7.com/is/image/ni/04231404?$ni-card-md$)

+## Why

+Other software platforms for recording data from a DAQ are usually either expensive or complicated.
+This is a minimalist approach with a simple interface for viewing and saving data.
+There are a few features tailored to electrophysiology recordings, such as noise plots, current-versus-voltage curves, and capacitive current measurements.
+This program was developed for and field tested by Harvard's Fall 2016 Freshman Seminar lab course on nanopore DNA sequencing.

 ## Usage